- 1 Best Headphones for Running

 What’s so special about this one?
 Well, it’s small.
 Like, impossibly small for a wireless in-ear headphone.
 Jaybird achieved this by moving the wireless-enabling electronics to the in-line remote unit.
 What’s more, the earpieces now exhibit premium metal chassis.
 Despite the aesthetic improvements, you’ll still Jaybirds promise for a robust and durable build.
 The compact size coupled with sweatproof considerations means that the Freedom is one of the best wireless headphones for running.

 Jaybird is also known to bring it with regard to sound quality, and the Freedom carries that ideal.
 Additionally, the company developed a custom equalizer app, called MySound, which lets the user finely tune the frequency ranges to their preference.
 Jaybird’s have been known to be prominent in the mid-range to treble regions, but not so much with bass.
 Now the user can add just the right amount of bass.
+That will help the music instruments in your songs to sound superb.

 #2 Pick Jabra Sport Pulse Wireless